 These Lemon Thyme Muffins are fluffy, buttery, and bursting with fresh flavors.
-Spring flavors are layered in this recipe with the addition of lemon zest and fresh thyme to the batter and a tart lemon-juice glaze.
+Bright flavors are layered in this recipe with the addition of lemon zest and thyme to the batter and a tart lemon-juice glaze.

-Tip: If you can, I highly recommend using fresh thyme.
-If you must used dried thyme, reduce the amount to 2 teaspoons and crush it between your fingers before adding it to the batter.
+- Thyme - I highly recommend using fresh thyme.
+If you must use dried thyme, reduce the amount to 2 teaspoons and crush it between your fingers before adding it to the batter.

 - Whisk: Whisk dry ingredients along with the lemon zest and thyme.

-- MIX: Mix the all of the wet ingredients together.
+- Mix: Mix all of the wet ingredients together.

 - Combine: Add the wet ingredients to the dry ingredients and mix until JUST combined.